-- Provided complete government procurement law services to the third largest Army contracting activity, with more than $8.5 billion in annual obligations, while managing activities of contracting professionals, a legal staff, and a global procurement portfolio.
+- Provided complete government procurement law services to the third largest Army contracting activity, with more than $8.5 billion (2004 dollars) in annual obligations, while managing activities of contracting professionals, a legal staff, and a global procurement portfolio.

 - Established and managed ethics programs for the federal procurement policies and innovative agency protest procedures.

 - Colonel, U.S. Army Judge Advocate General's (JAG) Corps (Retired) (1984-2005)